iteratio-com/Exchange/README.md

 * **PiHole**: Special Agent for query pihole, Checks, HW/SW Inventory
 * **Palo Alto PAN DDOS FLOW**: SNMP Checks
 * **Notification Plugin for Cordaware bestinformed**: Send notification to your Screen.
 Tool see https://www.cordaware.com/deu/cordaware-bestinformed
-* **WSUS set downtime**: Gets patch information out of Windows registry and sets an accordingly downtime.
+* **WSUS set downtime**: Gets patchdate and -time information of the Windows registry and sets an accordingly downtime

 To check the content of the MKPs, you can simply unpack them.
 MKPs are nothing more than tar files